Booodaness/Scientific-Notes/Representation theory/complex-numbers-quaternions.md

 ### Algebra

-Just as before, we want to characterize the above Jacobian using its [[algebras#Degrees of freedom|degrees of freedom]], as,
+Just as before, we want to characterize the above Jacobian using its [[algebras-over-fields#Degrees of freedom|degrees of freedom]], as,

 $\phi^k = \begin{pmatrix} a \\ b \\ c \\ d \end{pmatrix}$